jsteinberg4/glonass/README.md

 ## Installation
 1. Install python 3.9.7
 2. `pip install -r glonass/requirements.txt`
-3. create database named db_glonass in MySQL Workbench
+3. create a new user with username: root and password: root    <--- change this to be in a file
-4. create a new user with username: root and password: root    <--- change this to be in a file
+4. `$ python manage.py migrate`
-5. `$ python manage.py migrate`
+5. open MySQL Workbench, open `db_glonass.sql` and run it (after selecting db_glonass)

 ## Deployment
 1. Navigate to glonass folder